Control two computers with one mouse

 How mouse sharing works

-CursorHop uses low-level HID (Human Interface Device) hooks to detect when your cursor reaches a screen boundary.
-The moment it hits the edge, CursorHop captures the movement and transmits it over your local network to the target computer.
+CursorHop detects when your cursor reaches a screen boundary.
+The moment it hits the edge, the movement is sent over your local network to the target computer.

-On the receiving side, the cursor appears at the corresponding edge position — as if your screens were physically connected.
-The transition is instant, typically completing in under 5 milliseconds on a wired LAN.
+On the receiving side, the cursor appears at the corresponding edge position - as if your screens were physically connected.
+The transition is instant and feels lag-free on a typical LAN.

 No button press required